arieh/HistoryManager/README.md

 This class extends the HashListener to supply a richer interface that allows multiple states to be kept together.
 It supplies a Domain Observer.
 This means that you can register your classes through it, and let it transact data between different classes and layers of the site.
-It's usage is quite simple:
+It's usage can be a bit confusing but it actually tries to use JavaScript's event driven syntax:

 	#JS
 	var HM = new HistoryManager();

+	/*
-	//Adding events to the observer.
+	 * Adding events to the observer.
+	 * Should be done before observer is started, so that they will
+	 * also be used when site is opened from history/bookmark.
+	 */
 	HM.addEvent('someValue-added',function(new_value){
 		console.log('someValue was added:'+new_value);
 	});